Unzor/KRNL/README.md

 # Credits
 Some of the code is taken from [Ash](https://github.com/arc-spwn/ash), for parsing command line arguments.
 Thanks to Specky, Fl1p, SeanDaSheep, and zTags for writing the code.

+(hey Fl1P if you see this Ash is still taken from ChromeOS)

 Potato

 mostacho